Richmond Zoning Changes

 The complete text of the By-Right Use Amendment is on the Town of Richmond website here.

 What is By-right Use?

 Planning Board's By-right Use Amendment grants Use By Right for Open land parcels over 5 acres.
-This would allow unconditional public access and recreational use of unposted open land with review , oversight, or approval by the Town even for locations that may not be in the best interest of a residential neighborhood or the town as a whole.
+This would allow unconditional public access and recreational use of unposted open land without review, oversight, or approval by the Town even for locations that may not be in the best interest of a residential neighborhood or the town as a whole.
 By-Right Use, once established, would be difficult, if not impossible to reverse when problems occur.

 Not every Richmond neighborhood is suitable for public access

 The Planning Board’s By-right Use Amendment assumes that the conditions in every neighborhood in Richmond are suitable for unconditional public access.
 Clearly, the conditions in each location vary and, in some cases, unconditional public access would NOT be in the best interests of the neighborhood or the Town.
 It is impossible to predict where future recreational sites could be located and impossible to know what impact unconditional use might have in those new locations.

 The important difference between the amendments is the advertising and promotion of open land for recreational use.
 The Residents' Amendment is identical to the Planning Board's amendment but adds the following use definition and stipulates that a Special Permit from the Zoning Board be required by the Landowner for: "The use of Open Space Residential Land, Open Space Agricultural Land, or Conservation Land, open to the public, for hiking, snowshoeing, backpacking, hunting, fishing, bird watching, photography or other similar recreational activities that are promoted or advertised, by any means or medium, to the general public."
 Both amendments equally protect the recreational use of all unposted open land and access by the public to it.